-- 1 In ZENworks Control Center, click the Policies tab. - 2 Click the policy to display the policy's Summary page. - 3 Click the Requirements tab. - 4 Click Add Filter, select a filter condition from the drop-down list, then fill in the fields.
-As you construct filters, you need to know the conditions you can use and how to organize the filters to achieve the desired results.
-For more information, see Section 14.1, "Filter Conditions," on page 53 and Section 14.2, "Filter Logic," on page 57. - 5 (Optional) Add additional filters and filter sets. - 6 Click Apply to save the settings. - Creating or changing system requirements creates a Sandbox version of the policy.
+- 1 In ZENworks Control Center, click the Policies tab. - 2 Click the policy to display the policy's Summary page. - 3 Click the Requirements tab. - 4 Click Add Filter, select a filter condition from the drop-down list, then fill in the fields. - As you construct filters, you need to know the conditions you can use and how to organize the filters to achieve the desired results.
+For more information, see Configure Filter Conditions and Define Filter Logic. - 5 (Optional) Add additional filters and filter sets. - 6 Click Apply to save the settings. - Creating or changing system requirements creates a Sandbox version of the policy.
 For the requirements to be applied, you must publish the Sandbox version. - 7 To publish the Sandbox version, click Publish, then follow the wizard prompts.
-For more information about publishing the Sandbox version of a policy, see Chapter 15, "Publishing Policies," on page 59.
+For more information about publishing the Sandbox version of a policy, see Publishing Policies.

-14.1 Filter Conditions
+Configure Filter Conditions